stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 **[Open this Gitpod in a new browser window](https://gitpod.io/#https://github.com/agraebe/clarity-onboarding-playground)**

-You are asked to login with a Github account.
+Gitpod will require you to login with a Github account.
 Follow the steps described on the screen.
-Once completed, the code editor window is shown:
+Once completed, you can see code editor window:

 ![new gitpod](/images/pages/clarity/gitpod-new.png)